Real app flow

 Food matters more when you connect it to how your dog is doing

-Orb iDog’s direction also includes smarter context for packaged food, barcode and AI-assisted food organization when those functions are active.
+Orb iDog also plans smarter support for packaged food, barcode scanning, and AI-assisted food organization when those functions are active.
 This is not a safety guarantee or veterinary advice; it is a better way to organize feeding information.

 View the feeding diary